ycemsubakan/continual_learning_reading/papers.md

 ## [An Empirical Study of Example Forgetting during Deep Neural Network Learning](https://arxiv.org/pdf/1812.05159.pdf)

+* It seems this paper investigates the forgetting dynamics in SGD training.
+They say (in the intro) that their goal is to understand something about the compressibility of the dataset (I guess towards few-shot learning?).
+Second, they say this can be used for outlier detection.
+They claim to find out that some of the examples are `unforgettable`, and some are more forgettable due to `uncommon` features and noisy labels.
+* They count the number of times an example is correctly classified during training.
+As expected, it seems like simpler the dataset is, it contains more unforgettable examples.
+They measure the correlation coefficient between the total number of unforgettable items across initializations also.
+They report a .9 pearson correlation coefficient.
+They also report a correlation between classification margin and total number of unforgettable items.
+* They then remove the unforgettable items, and see that you can retain a lot of accuracy in test even if you remove them.
+* I dont really understand what is happening in section 6, what is ``ordering obtained at the end of training``?
+Also, I dont understand figure 4-b and figure 5 right panel (why is the 'random removed' has constant test classification with respect to  average number of forgetting events?).

 ## [Modeling Global Class Structure Leads to Rapid Integration of New Classes](https://marcpickett.com/cl2018/CL-2018_paper_11.pdf)